compomics/moFF/README.md

 Like for the apex module, you input  you input data specifing the folder :

-`python moff_all.py --mbr all  --loc_in  sample_folder/   --raw_repo sample_folder/ --tol 10  --loc_out output_moff --peptide_summary 1`
+`python moff_all.py --mbr all  --loc_in  sample_folder/   --raw_repo sample_folder/ --tol 10  --loc_out output_moff --peptide_summary`

 OR, specifing a list of input and raw files using:

-`python moff_all.py  --mbr all --tsv_list  sample_folder/input_file1.txt sample_folder/input_file2.txt  --raw_list sample_folder/input_file1.raw sample_folder/input_file2.raw --tol 10 --loc_out output_moff --peptide_summary 1 `
+`python moff_all.py  --mbr all --tsv_list  sample_folder/input_file1.txt sample_folder/input_file2.txt  --raw_list sample_folder/input_file1.raw sample_folder/input_file2.raw --tol 10 --loc_out output_moff --peptide_summary `

-The options are identical for both apex and MBR modules.The output for the latter (MBR) is stored in the folder sample_folder/mbr_output, while the former (apex) generates files in the specified output_moff folder.Log files for both algorithms are generated in the respective folders.
+The options are identical for both apex and MBR modules.
+The output for the latter (MBR) is stored in the folder sample_folder/mbr_output, while the former (apex) generates files in the specified output_moff folder.Log files for both algorithms are generated in the respective folders.

 In case you activate the filtering of the mached peptides  you have to specify with `--ptm_file` a valid json file that describes the modificatiuon used in your experiment.
 See section